 To practice a similar window function question on DataLemur's free online SQL coding environment, solve this Google SQL Interview Question:

-A is a field in a table that references the of another table.
-It creates a link between the two tables and ensures that the data in the field is valid.
+of another table.
+It creates a link between the two tables and ensures that the data in the FOREIGN KEY

 Say for example you had sales analytics data from HelloFresh's CRM (customer-relationship management) tool.

-The FOREIGN KEY constraint ensures that the data in the field of the "opportunities" table is valid, and prevents the insertion of rows in the table that do not have corresponding entries in the table.
+table.
 It also helps to enforce the relationship between the two tables and can be used to ensure that data is not deleted from the accounts table if there are still references to it in the opportunities` table.

 HelloFresh, an international meal-kit company, delivers pre-portioned ingredients and step-by-step recipes directly to customers.
 They operate a number of warehouses where they store ingredients before they are packed into meal kits.